maciejzgadzaj/commerce_ingenico/README.md

    - Tab _**Data and origin verification**_:
      - set _URL of the merchant page containing the payment form that will call the page: orderstandard.asp_ to your site's base URL
-     - set _SHA-IN pass phrase_ twice - both for _e-Commerce & Alias Gateway_ as well as for _Ogone DirectLink and Ogone Batch (Automatic)_
+     - set _SHA-IN pass phrase_ twice - both for _e-Commerce & Alias Gateway_ as well as for _Ogone DirectLink and Ogone Batch (Automatic)_ - both keys have to be alphanumeric only and both must have the same value
      - optionally set _IP address_ to that of your server

    - Tab _**Transaction feedback**_:
      - In _HTTP redirection in the browser_ section:
        - no need to set _Accepturl_, _Declineurl_, _Exceptionurl_ or _Cancelurl_, as they will be added automatically to each API request
        - enable _I would like to receive transaction feedback parameters on the redirection URLs_ checkbox
+       - disable _I would like Ingenico e-Commerce Solutions to display a short text to the customer on the secure payment page if a redirection to my website is detected immediately after the payment process_ checkbox
      - In _Direct HTTP server-to-server request_ section:
        - set _Timing of the request_ to _Online but switch to a deferred request when the online requests fail_
        - set both _URLs of the merchant's post-payment page_ to the _Notification URL_ value displayed by the _e-Commerce_ payment gateway once it is added and configured in Drupal